samjones00/docs/docs/_documentation/TypeScript-Add-ServiceStack-Reference.md

 }
 ```

-The W3C `fetch` definitions are built into TypeScript **2.3+**, if using older versions of TypeScript they can be installed with:

-    npm install --save-dev @types/whatwg-fetch

 ### TypeScript Ambient Interface Definitions or Concrete Types

 You can get both concrete types and interface definitions for your Services at the following routes: